 If you’re a long-term reader, you know our hotel needs have shifted upon having kids.
 I love that the Holiday Inn Resort Jekyll Island offers several types of rooms – including a kid suites.
 Notably, they also have pet-friendly rooms and connecting rooms.

-Our kid suite was complete with a separate bunk bed area for the kids, pull-out couch and a king bed.
+The kids suites are complete with a separate bunk bed area for the kids, pull-out couch and a king bed.
 There was also a full refrigerator in the kitchenette space.
-It was clean, comfortable and great for our family.
-When we’re traveling together, I need a little personal space at the end of the day.
-I was able to relax on the porch while watching the sun set from our Oceanview suite.
+It’s clean, well designed and comfortable for families.
+Family suites really make family travel easier on parents.
+Parents want their own space and need the room.
+Parents can relax on the porch while watching the sunset – giving them a little escape from the kids.

 Whether you want to relax in an Adirondack chair, play on the beach or soak up the sun in the pool, they’ve got something for everyone.
-We spent hours around the pool as a family.
-They’ve got a pool with a bar area, kiddie pool, playground, grilling areas and fire pits.
-If you need even more comforts from home, they offer a small business center and fitness area as well.
+It’s really easy to spend hours around the pool with the kids.
+The Holiday Inn has a pool with a bar area, kiddie plash pad, playground, grilling areas and fire pits.
+If you need even more comforts from home, the resort offers a small business center and fitness area as well.

 Second to the ocean view, this is what really sells the Holiday Inn Jekyll Island: KIDS EAT FREE AT THEIR RESTAURANT!
 Upon check-in, you receive kids meal vouchers to redeem at The Beach House.
 It’s the on-property restaurant with indoor and outdoor seating.